Residual stress laboratory and stress analysis center

 SINT Technology laboratory for residual stress measurements

 SINT Technology is a residual stress laboratory that can offer a wide range of residual stress measurement services depending on the technical requirements of the customers.
-Measurement services can be carried out both for laboratory and field conditions.
+It is possible to carry out the tests both in laboratory and field conditions.

-Depending on the selected measurement technique, measurement can be carried out on standard metals (Steels, Aluminum, Titanium), special engineering alloys (Nickel and Magnesium Alloy), polymeric and composite materials.
+Depending on the selected technique, measurements can be performed on standard metals (Steels, Aluminum, Titanium), special engineering alloys (Nickel and Magnesium Alloy), polymeric and composite materials.

-The residual stress services offered by SINT Technology can be divided into 3 families:
+The residual stress services offered by SINT Technology can be divided into 3 groups:

 Semi destructive methods (Hole drilling method, Ring Core method)